zekebarger/pge2ghg/README.md

 # GHG Emissions Tracker

+A FastAPI app that calculates CO₂ emissions from PG&E CSV exports.
+It supports two energy types:

-A FastAPI app that accepts a PG&E Green Button CSV upload, fetches time-varying marginal CO₂ intensity from the [WattTime](https://www.watttime.org/) API, calculates emissions for each 15-minute interval, and returns an aggregate summary.
+- **Electricity** — accepts a PG&E Green Button CSV, fetches time-varying marginal CO₂ intensity from the [WattTime](https://www.watttime.org/) API, and calculates emissions for each 15-minute interval.
 WattTime data is cached in PostgreSQL so repeat uploads covering the same date range don't hit the API again.
+- **Natural gas** — accepts a PG&E natural gas CSV and calculates daily CO₂ emissions using the EPA fixed factor (5.312 kg CO₂/therm).
+No API key or database required.

 Fully containerized with Docker.

 ---